 Li-ion does not need to be fully charged, as is the case with lead acid, nor is it desirable to do so.
-In fact, it is better not to fully charge, because high voltages stresses the battery.
+In fact, it is better not to fully charge, because a high voltage stresses the battery.
 Choosing a lower voltage threshold, or eliminating the saturation charge altogether, prolongs battery life but this reduces the runtime.
-Since the consumer market promotes maximum runtime, these chargers go for maximum capacity rather than extended service life.
+To satisfy maximum runtime, most chargers for consumer products go for maximum capacity; extended service life is perceived less important.

 Some lower-cost consumer chargers may use the simplified “charge-and-run” method that charges a lithium-ion battery in one hour or less without going to the Stage 2 saturation charge.
 “Ready” appears when the battery reaches the voltage threshold at Stage 1.
-Since the state-of-charge (SoC) at this point is only about 85 percent, the user may complain of short runtime, not knowing that the charger is to blame.
-Many warranty batteries are being replaced for this reason, and this phenomenon is especially common in the cellular industry.
+State-of-charge (SoC) at this point is about 85 percent, a level that may be sufficient for many users.

 Avoiding full charge has benefits, and some manufacturers set the charge threshold lower on purpose to prolong battery life.
 Table 2 illustrates the estimated capacities when charged to different voltage thresholds with and without saturation charge.
 (See also BU-808: How to Prolong Lithium-based Batteries.)

 Capacity with full saturation

 Table 2: Typical charge characteristics of lithium-ion.
 Adding full saturation at the set voltage boosts the capacity by about 10 percent but adds stress due to high voltage.

 When the battery is first put on charge, the voltage shoots up quickly.
-This behavior can be compared to lifting a heavy weight with an elastic band.
-The lifting arm moves up quickly but the weight lags behind.
-The voltage of the charging battery will only catch up when the battery is almost fully charged (see Figure 3.
+This behavior can be compared to lifting a weight with an elastic band causing a lag.
+The voltage will eventually catch up when the battery is almost fully charged (see Figure 3).
 This charge characteristic is typical of all batteries.
 The higher the charge current is, the larger the rubber-band effect will be.
 Cold temperatures or charging a cell with high internal resistance amplifies the effect.

 Courtesy of Cadex

 Li-ion cannot absorb overcharge, and when fully charged the charge current must be cut off.
-A continuous trickle charge would cause plating of metallic lithium, and this could compromise safety.
+A continuous trickle charge (maintenance charge) would cause plating of metallic lithium, and this could compromise safety.
 To minimize stress, keep the lithium-ion battery at the 4.20V/cell peak voltage as short a time as possible.